Libyan literature: 1969-1986, Revolutionary Years

-The New Libyan writers: Today
+The New Libyan writers

 Censorship laws were loosened, but not abolished, in the early 1990s, resulting in a literary renewal.
-Some measure of dissent is expressed in contemporary literature published within Libya, but books remain censored and self-censored to a certain extent.
-In 2006 with the opening of Libya to the United States the nature of the novel changed.
+Some measure of dissent is expressed in contemporary literature published in Libya, but books remain censored and self-censored to a certain extent.
+In 2006 with the opening of Libya towards the United States, the nature of the novel changed.
 Internationally recognized Libyan writers include Laila Neihoum, Najwa BinShetwan, and Maryam Salama.
 Libyan short-story writer and translator Omar al-Kikli names Ghazi Gheblawi, Mohamed Mesrati (known as Mo.
 Mesrati) and Mohamed Al-Asfar and six others as the Libyan short-story writers "who have gained most prominence in the first decade of the new century."

-Themes
+In his 2024 article "The journey of the Libyan novel through struggles and diversity", Ghazi Gheblawi wrote about "the revival of Libyan literature" since 2010.
+A special recognition was the International Prize for Arabic Fiction (IPAF) in 2022 for Mohammed Na’as’s novel, Bread on Uncle Milad’s Table.

-Contemporary Libyan literature is influenced by "local lore, North African and Eastern Mediterranean Arab literatures, and world literature at large" (K. Mattawa). Émigré writers have also contributed significantly to Libyan literature, and include Ibrahim Al-Kouni, Ahmad Al-Faqih and Sadeq al-Neihum.
+Contemporary Libyan literature is influenced by "local lore, North African and Eastern Mediterranean Arab literatures, and world literature at large." Émigré writers have also contributed significantly to Libyan literature, and include Ibrahim Al-Kouni, Ahmad Al-Faqih and Sadeq al-Neihum.
 A contemporary Libyan group was formed in the late 20th century called FC, with a leading pioneer named Penninah.